victorqqqqq/Decision-Tree/README.md

 # Decision-Tree
-In this project, we build a decision tree model to predict the edibility of different types of mushroom.
+In this project, we built a decision tree model to predict the edibility of different types of mushroom.